Max L. Feldman

 Max L. Feldman (born London, 1988) is a writer, critic, and educator based in Vienna.

-He’s covered about forgotten German abstract painters and witches from 17th century Sicily; minimalist sculpture in big museums and conspiracy theories about prehistoric aliens on TV; reviewed opera and school plays; written about war, architecture, illness, tourism, selfies—how we carry myths, griefs, and misunderstandings from the past into the present using psychoanalysis, political theory, surrealist methods, and philosophy to think through what we inherit, what we forget, and what gets repeated.
+He’s dug into forgotten German abstract painters and the wild gatherings of alleged witches from 17th century Sicily; covered minimalist sculpture in big museums and ‘ancient alien’ conspiracy theories online; produced comparative reviews of opera and school plays; written about war, architecture, illness, tourism, selfies — how we carry myths, griefs, and misunderstandings from the past into the present using the arsenal of an academic background to make sense of the emotional texture of things.
+If this approach has a name, it’s ‘sober surrealism’.

 He studied at Heythrop College (University of London), Birkbeck College, The University of Warwick, and The New School for Social Research, New York.